crim-ca/weaver/docs/source/processes.rst

 Execution of a process (Execute)
 ---------------------------------------------------------------------

 Process execution (i.e.: submitting a job) is accomplished using the |exec-req|_ request.
+This section will first describe the basics of this request format, and after go into details for specific use cases and parametrization of various input/output combinations.

 .. todo:: detail execute I/O (basic example)